openfaas/openfaas-cloud/README.md

 ### Requirements

 * OpenFaaS (0.9.10 or greater is recommended)
-* Docker Swarm or Kubernetes (other OpenFaaS providers may work in the future)
+* Docker Swarm or Kubernetes

+> Note: other OpenFaaS providers may work, but have not been tested

 ## Blog post